tonykhaov/react-vitejs-template/README.md

 # My Lightning Fast React.js Template

 This is my opinionated React.js template.
-I usually use it as a lab for trying js code, React.js code, libs, etc. But this is also a template to help me (and you!) set up a new projects properly.
+I usually use it as a lab for trying js code, React.js code, libs, etc. But this is also a template to help me (and probably you!) bootstrap new projects.
 To have the best dev experience possible, I picked these technologies (they may change overtime, you know how fast the js ecosystem evolves LOL.):

 - React.js & TypeScript